-The Doctor of Medicine programme offered by the Faculty of Medicine, University of Malaya is a higher doctoral degree programme, to which the candidate must already have the necessary medical experience before application to this programme.
+The Doctor of Medicine programme offered by the Faculty of Medicine, University of Malaya is a higher doctoral degree programme, to which the candidate must already have the necessary medical experience before application to this program.

-The Doctor of Medicine programme in which the research component comprises one hundred (100) percent of the programme of study.
+The research component comprises one hundred (100) percent of this Doctor of Medicine Programme.